 When Should I Call the Doctor?

-If you use the birth control shot, call your doctor if you:
+Someone using the birth control shot should call the doctor if she: